Herzallah15/Simplified-Wick-Contractions/README.md

 # ⭐ SINGLE-HADRON OPERATORS ⭐

-All single-hadron operators are taken from spectroscopy.pdf:
+All single-hadron operators are taken from spectroscopy.pdf (page 163 for Baryons):

 **Δ⁺⁺** = Deltapp,
 **Δ̅⁺⁺** = DeltappB,